 Clean technology and Bioeconomy

-Environmental engineering is another popular degree among foreign students because it is easy to get admitted and there is a need for the labor force.
+Environmental engineering is another popular degree among foreign students.
+This is because it is easy to get admitted and there is a need for the labor force.
 Today there are more than 4000 cleantech companies registered in the country.

 Cargotec Oy, Metso Oy, and Neste Oy have shaped the perspective of the world about Finnish’s bioeconomy.
 Most of these companies recruit every summer all over Finland and offer internships in their undergraduate program.
 The Japanese firm Itochu has for example invested in a new bioproduct mill by Metso Group, and in 2016, the Chinese company Sunshine Kaidi and China CAMC Engineering announced their intentions to invest in Finland, with a total worth of over EUR 1 billion.